Nebo-M: Operational deployments

-The first two Nebo-M regiments were deployed in 2017 to Saint Petersburg and Kareliya.
+The first two Nebo-M regiments were deployed in 2017 to Saint Petersburg and Karelia.
 In 2018, further two regiments were deployed to Crimea and Penza.
-In 2019, a regiment was delivered to Volga region.
+In 2019, a regiment was delivered to the Volga region.
 In 2020, two regiments were deployed to the Far East and Naryan Mar.

-Another modernization of Nebo radar, Nebo-UM, that is a mobile 3D radar that works in meter range only, is being delivered to the air force since 2018.
+Another modernization of Nebo radar, Nebo-UM, a mobile 3D radar that works in meter range only, is being delivered to the Russian air force since 2018.
 In 2018, a regiment was delivered to Voronezh and Novosibirsk and in 2020 to Rostov-on-Don.
-It is a complement to Rezonans-NE fixed meter-range radars, that have been constructed in the Arctic in Zapolyarniy, Indiga, Shoyna and Nova Zemlya, with another in Gremikha under construction.
+It is complement to the Rezonans-NE fixed meter-range radars, that have been constructed in the Arctic in Zapolyarniy, Indiga, Shoyna and Nova Zemlya, with another in Gremikha under construction.

-Other sources report deliveries of Nebo-M and Nebo-UM radars already in 2015 to Eastern military district.
+Other sources report deliveries of Nebo-M and Nebo-UM radars in 2015 to the Eastern military district.

 Different components of Nebo-M were deployed in Syria, where they were reported to have been used to track, among others, F-35 and F-22 (although the reports were from Russian sources).

-The Ukrainians claimed to have blown up the radar system consisting of Nebo-M and Kasta-2E.
+Ukrainian media claimed that Ukraine had blown up the radar system consisting of Nebo-M and Kasta-2E.

 On October 3, 2024, Ukrainian forces claimed to have destroyed a Nebo-M radar using an ATACMS missile; the location of the attack was not specified.

-In October 2025 Ukrainian forces from Lasar’s Group of the National Guard of Ukraine and the 73rd Naval Special Operations Center claimed to have destroyed 3 Nebu-M radars using a maritime drone carrier at the occupied peninsula of Crimea.
+In October 2025 Ukrainian forces from Lasar’s Group of the National Guard of Ukraine and the 73rd Naval Special Operations Center claimed to have destroyed three Nebo-M radars stationed on Crimean, using a maritime drone carrier.